Other: jia jing jie, catmint

 Plant Family: Lamiaceae

 The ultimate feline herb, for centuries cats have been going crazy over this plant.
-It makes them happy and spunky, yet has a more sedating effect on people.
+It makes them happy and spunky, yet has a more calming effect on people.
 Catnip has been used in European folk medicine for generations as a calming agent for body and mind.
-It is gentle and is very useful for children and infants with digestive or emotional disturbances.
-The essential oil has been used as a fragrance in perfumes, as a culinary flavoring, and more recently, as an insect repellant.
+It is gentle and is very useful for children and infants.

 History And Folklore

-Used in traditional medicine in Europe for centuries, and first mentioned in the poetic 11th century herbal, De viribus herbarum,9 catnip was prized for its ability to calm occasional nervousness and promote restful sleep.10 It was employed as a relaxant and diaphoretic, and was thus helpful in cases of occasional pain and restlessness Considered extremely useful in children, it was often used to support healthy digestion and soothe the stomach.
-It was also employed in cases of headache and to support the menstrual cycle.10 Further, it was applied externally as a poultice to decrease swelling.10 Catnip may be made into a juice too for topical application as was the practice by Nicholas Culpepper (a 17th century botanist, avid astrologer, physician, and herbalist) saying that 'the juice drunk in wine is good for bruises.'
+Used in traditional medicine in Europe for centuries, and first mentioned in the poetic 11th century herbal, De viribus herbarum, catnip was prized for its ability to calm occasional nervousness and promote restful sleep.
+It was employed as a relaxant and diaphoretic, and was thus helpful in cases of occasional restlessness Considered extremely useful for children, it was often used to support healthy digestion and soothe the stomach.
+Further, it was applied externally as a poultice.
+Catnip may be made into a juice too for topical application as was the practice by Nicholas Culpepper (a 17th century botanist, avid astrologer, physician, and herbalist).
 It is mainly the flowering tops, dried for tea or fresh as an essential oil that are used, but there are accounts of the root being used too.
-According to Maude Grieve, author of A Modern Herbal (which isn't really that modern anymore as it was published in 1931) the root can be stimulating to the point of aggression10…so perhaps its best to stick with the above ground parts.
-In France, catnip was grown for medicinal and culinary purposes.
-The leaves and young shoots were added to sauces and stews for flavor (which somewhat resemble a mix of mint and pennyroyal).10
+According to Maude Grieve, author of A Modern Herbal (which isn't really that modern anymore as it was published in 1931) the root can be overstimulating, so perhaps its best to stick with the above ground parts.
+The leaves and young shoots were added to sauces and stews for flavor (which somewhat resemble a mix of mint and pennyroyal).

-Catnip was part of American folk medicine and Native American healing systems, and employed as a gentle tea for children in cases of stomach distress, headache, sleeplessness, and nervousness.6 Catnip was used by the Hoh, Delaware, and Iroquois tribes for children's complaints due to its mild nature.
+Catnip was part of American folk medicine and Native American healing systems, and employed as a gentle tea for children in cases of occasional upset stomach or sleeplessness.
+Catnip was used by the Hoh, Delaware, and Iroquois tribes for children's complaints due to its mild nature.
 The Cherokee used the plant similarly to other indigenous groups and also considered it to be an overall strengthening tonic.
-They chose this herb when a sedative was needed in cases of irritability, insomnia, just like the Europeans.12 In the southwestern United States, catnip or 'nebada' amongst the Spanish speakers, was utilized in traditional folk medicine to allay a range of digestive problems.
+They chose this herb when a relaxant was needed in cases of irritability or sleeplessness, just like the Europeans.
+In the southwestern United States, catnip or 'nebada' amongst the Spanish speakers, was utilized in traditional folk medicine to allay a range of digestive challenges.
 It was considered particularly useful for soothing the stomach and enhancing digestion in infants.
-Also, it was sold as a brandy infusion with 'hinojo' or fennel as a digestive tonic.2 Catnip is an antispasmodic for soothing stomach complaints and therefore good in a laxative formula with harsh herbs like senna.5 Some herbalists find it helpful to balance physical manifestations such as headache or indigestion that stem from emotional issues or the "gut level".5 This herb is energetically considered to be slightly warming11 and thus useful as a diaphoretic to bring on perspiration.4,5 More recently catnip essential oil has shown great potential as an effective insect repellant.13-15
+Also, it was sold as a brandy infusion with 'hinojo' or fennel as a digestive tonic.
+Catnip is useful for soothing stomach complaints and therefore good in a laxative formula with harsh herbs like senna.
+Some herbalists find it helpful to balance physical manifestations such as occasional indigestion that stem from emotional issues or the "gut level".
+This herb is energetically considered to be slightly warming and thus useful as a diaphoretic to bring on perspiration.

 Uses And Preparations